In 2018 the environmental fragrance market reached $70 billion.

 The fragrance and perfume industry is regulated by the FDA (U.S. Food and Drug Administration).

-Many essential oils have GRAS status by the FDA and can be used as food flavoring agents.
+Many essential oils have GRAS status by the FDA.

 Here’s a partial list of commonly used Essential Oils with GRAS status: